Tales From the Lodge

-Authors note: this piece is intended as an editorial and not a review of the film ‘Tales from the Lodge’.
-While I disagree with the filmmaker’s choices, my criticism is leveled at the industry mechanism that allowed this material to be produced, and then exhibited, at a major festival with no examination of the egregiously offensive nature of the film’s resolution.
-There are also plot spoilers used as needed to explain the situation.
+Note: this piece is not a standard review of the film ‘Tales from the Lodge’, but a criticism leveled at the industry mechanism that allowed this material to be exhibited at a major festival with no examination of the egregiously offensive nature of the film’s resolution.
+Plot spoilers used as needed to explain the situation.

 At first, I could not believe what I had seen and I left the theater in shock.
-Of the hundreds of films I see each year I had never seen such a hurtful, homophobic and transphobic smear used in a film in such a casual and callous way.
-It was indeed a bad trope, very common in the 1960’s of the ‘crazy gay/transgender murderer’ whose freakish nature and sexual frustration leads them to kill; but the hateful stereotype had largely died out decades ago.
+Of the hundreds of films I see each year I had never witnessed such a hurtful, homophobic and transphobic smear used in a film, and in such a casual and callous way.
+It was indeed the afore-mentioned ‘bad trope’ – very common in cinema of the 1960s, the ‘crazy gay/transgender murderer’ whose freakish nature and sexual frustration leads them to kill – but the hateful stereotype had largely died out decades ago.
 That is until Lodge brought it roaring back to life in all its hideous glory.

-And this is the reason for this editorial, because at no point did anyone involved seem to see a problem with the portrayal.
+And this is the reason for this article: at no point did anyone involved seem to see a problem with the portrayal.
 This film was a script that was read by dozens of people and no one must have objected.
 Then XZY Films got involved to finance and release the film and must have accepted that ending.
-Then SXSW programmers watched the film that says gay men and transgender people are pathetic creatures that will murder and get sex changes to get at the objects of their lust.
-They saw nothing problematic with that message and they picked it out of thousands of films to present to audiences.
+Then SXSW programmers watched the film that says gay men and transgender people are pathetic creatures that will murder and get a sex change to get at the objects of their lust.
+They saw nothing problematic with that message, and they picked it out of thousands of films to present to audiences.

 This film will likely move on to more festivals and then to distribution; many thousands of people might see it.
-I can’t help but wonder how many of them might be questioning their identity or afraid to be themselves at this time; what will the film say to them?
-Lodge marginalizes and demonizes a lot of people and does so needlessly, falling back on a lazy, hurtful trope dressed up as a twist.
-In the end, it’s disappointing to see that despite all the claims of inclusion and acceptance that a film can backpedal in such a terrible way and it goes completely unchecked.
+I can’t help but wonder how many of them might be questioning their identity or afraid to be themselves at this time.
+What will this film say to them?
+Lodge marginalizes and demonizes a lot of people and does so needlessly, falling back on a lazy, hurtful trope dressed up as a “twist”.
+In the end it’s disappointing to see that despite all the claims of inclusion and acceptance in current culture that a film can backpedal in such a terrible way and yet, it somehow goes completely unchecked.